marijnh/Eloquent-JavaScript/08_error.md

 But that isn't always practical.
 So there is another feature that `try` statements have.
 They may be followed by a `finally` block either instead of or in addition to a `catch` block.
-A `finally` block means “No matter _what_ happens, run this code after trying to run the code in the `try` block”.
+A `finally` block means "No matter _what_ happens, run this code after trying to run the code in the `try` block".
 If a function has to clean something up, the cleanup code should usually be put into a `finally` block.

 ```{includeCode: true}